Doodles and blobs on a lined page: convex quasi-envelops of traversing flows on surfaces: Convex quasi-envelops of traversing flows on surfaces and spaces of smooth functions with -moderate singularities

-For any $X$, the effect of deforming a portion of the boundary $\d X \subset A$ into a snake is equivalent to adding several spikes (an edge and a pair of a univalent and a trivalent verticies) to the graph $\mathcal T(v)$.
+For any $X$, the effect of deforming a portion of the boundary $\d X \subset A$ into a snake is equivalent to adding several spikes (an edge and a pair of a univalent and a trivalent verticies) to the graph $\mathcal T(v)$, the space of $v$-trajectories.
 Evidently, these operations do not affect $H_1(\mathcal T(v); \Z) \approx H_1(X; \Z)$.

 For example, for $\a$ as in Figure \ref{fig.1.4A}, $\mathsf J^\a =0$.
-If we subject $\a$ to an isotopy in $A$ that introduces a snake-like pattern of Fig. \ref{fig.1.9_X}, (a), then for the new immersion $\a'$, the invariant $\mathsf J^{\a'} = 1$.
+If we subject $\a$ to an isotopy in $A$ that introduces a snake-like pattern of Fig. \ref{fig.1.9_X}, {\sf(a)}, then for the new immersion $\a'$, the invariant $\mathsf J^{\a'} = 1$.

 In contrast, the number $\#\{\d_2^{+, \oplus}(v)\} + \#\{\d_2^{+, \ominus}(v)\}$ has a topological significance for $X$.
-If $X$ is the compliment to $k$ disjoint balls in a closed orientable surface with $g$ handles, then by \cite{K7}, Lemma 1.1, $\diamondsuit$
+If $X$ is the compliment to $k$ disjoint balls in a closed orientable surface with $g$ handles, then by \cite{K7}, Lemma 1.1, $\#\{\d_2^{+, \oplus}(v)\} + \#\{\d_2^{+, \ominus}(v)\} \geq 4g-4 +2k.$ $\diamondsuit$